acolomitchi/UnrollingAndLocality/README.md

-dimensions isn't yet cache-available.<br>By contrast, the 'packed approach' needs all the data for the two points in CPU cache to be able to compute the distance; so the 'packed approach' may show signs of waiting time in some conditions.<br>
+dimensions isn't yet cache-available.<br>By contrast, the 'packed approach' needs all the data for the two points in CPU cache to be able to compute the distance; so the 'packed approach' may show signs of waiting time in some conditions
-(Yes, I _do know_ that this is highly speculative and there are more factors coming into play, factors that one cannot control at the software level - I don't pretend this to be a systematic study, much less a comprehensive one).
+(yes, I _do know_ that this is highly speculative and there are more factors coming into play, factors that one cannot control at the software level; I don't pretend this to be a systematic study, much less a comprehensive one).

 <h2 id='results'>Results</h2>